keegangeorge/discourse-pfaffmanager/README.md

 # Pfaffmanager

-Pfaffmanager is a plugin for ...
+Pfaffmanager is a plugin for a proof of concept for adding a model.

 ## Installation